allenxyliu/allenxyliu.github.io/_pages/publications.md

 Working Papers
 =====
+* Outward FDI to Elude

+(February 2024) – With Kerui Du, Zonglai Kou, and Yi Luo - Working Paper

 * Green Credit and Green Product Innovation: The Role of Deterrent Effect

 (September 2024) – With Kerui Du, Zonglai Kou, and Yi Luo - Working Paper